Mic92/nixos-shell/README.md

 $ QEMU_NET_OPTS="hostfwd=tcp::2222-:22" nixos-shell
 ```

+### SSH login

+Your keys are used to enable passwordless login for the root user.

 ## RAM

 By default qemu will allow at most 500MB of RAM, this can be increased using `virtualisation.memorySize`.